-\end{thm} \begin{rem} Note that the parameter $A$ is needed for a truncation argument in the proof and controls the rate of decay of the $o(1)$ term in \eqref{eqn:conc-center}.
-It does not appear on the left-hand side for \eqref{eqn:conc-center} for this reason. \end{rem}
+\end{theorem} \begin{rem} Note that the parameter $A$ is needed for a truncation argument in the proof and controls the rate of decay of the $o(1)$ term in \eqref{eqn:conc-center}.
+For this reason, it does not appear on the left-hand side of \eqref{eqn:conc-center}. \end{rem}